danimtb/docs-1/reference/generators/json.rst

 deps_user_info
 --------------

-The user variables defined by upstream dependencies
+The user variables defined by upstream dependencies.

 settings
 --------

-The settings used during `conan install`
+The settings used during :command:`conan install`.

 options
 -------

-The options of each dependency
+The options of each dependency.